Consensys/pythx/README.rst

         version  Print version information of PythX and the API

-By default, PythX comes enabled with a trial user:
+By default, PythX comes with a pre-enabled trial user.
+To get started right away, simply login with the default values:

 .. code-block::